-That’s what San Francisco’s “Natural” Resources Department (NRD) spends to:
+San Francisco’s “Natural” Resources Department (NRD) is spending millions of our tax dollars to:

-- Fell trees: Some 18,500 trees are to be cut.
+- Fell trees: Some 18,500 trees are being cut.
 (For more details about where, CLICK HERE.)

-- Block trails and access: Around 10 miles of trails would be closed or “relocated”; dog-play areas would be closed down; public access to park features would be blocked or restricted.
+- Block trails and access: Around 10 miles of trails are being closed or “relocated”; dog-play areas may be closed down; public access to park features will be blocked or restricted.
 (CLICK HERE for more details of what and where.)